 If we, the viewing public, can see such unambiguous examples of outright cheating played out in a loop on rolling sports news channels each day then so can the authorities.
 Sanctioning players that bring the game in to disrepute in this fashion – with serious, lengthy bans – through trail by video would tip the balance back in the favour of the honest professional.
 If the risk of being caught and punished starts to outweigh the possible reward of a penalty or the sending off of an opponent then players will be dissuaded from chancing their arms.

-2. Maybe several factors have contributed to the decline in scoring -- ironically, a topic that I investigated some yesterday also.
+2. Maybe several factors have contributed to the decline in scoring — ironically, a topic that I investigated some yesterday also.
 The decline may be even more pronounced in the knockout phases.
 The amount of physical contact permitted almost certainly grants major advantages to defensive players.
 Even casual observation of matches from the 1980s and prior indicates that the penalty area has become a wrestling arena compared with these earlier periods.
-It is very similar to watching the evolution of basketball -- at one time, bodies rarely made contact.
+It is very similar to watching the evolution of basketball — at one time, bodies rarely made contact.
 Now, it is a virtual “Texas Cage Match.”

 Still, a field of 8000 square meters poses an enormous and even impossible job for a single pair of eyes and legs.
-Beyond the distances involved, one person cannot position himself so as to provide the critical angles for observing certain situations accurately.
+Beyond the distances involved, one person cannot position himself to provide the critical angles for observing certain situations accurately.
 The problem of getting “straight-lined” (caught trying to look through people) is rampant (See John Feinstein’s conversations with referees in A Season Inside).
-On critical calls, such as penalty kicks, a lead official could have the final say.
+A lead official could have the final say on critical calls, such as penalty kicks.

 Proposals 2 and 3 are just “pie in the sky.”
 Proposal 1 is very doable.
 Let’s hope the Beckenbauer’s put enough pressure on FIFA to make change happen.